wp-statistics/wp-statistics/readme.txt

 If you're using a plugin cache:
 * Don't forget to clear your enabled plugin cache.
-* You should enabled the plugin cache option in the Settings page.
+* You should enable the plugin cache option in the Settings page.
 * Making sure the below endpoint registered in your WordPress. http://yourwebsite.com/wp-json/wpstatistics/v1